mogill/ClusterSync-Vs-Async-Benchmark/README.md

 ## Running the benchmark

-The `config.json` is shared by both sync and async servers and all the client processes, it specifies all the parameters of the experiment to be performed.
+The `config.json` is used by both servers the client processes, it specifies all the parameters of the experiment to be performed.

 ```javascript